-This funky little District is a neighborhood rich in history, and said to be the site of Dallas’ busiest trolly stop in the 1930s.
-Since the area’s revitalization, the Bishop Arts District has been featured in the New York Times, USA Today and The Daily Beast for its small-town feel, hidden-gem appeal.
+This funky little District is a neighborhood rich in history and said to be the site of Dallas’ busiest trolly stop in the 1930s.
+Since the area’s revitalization, the Bishop Arts District has gotten a big facelift and has been featured in the New York Times, USA Today and The Daily Beast.
+With eclectic shops, cute cafes and restaurants it has a small-town feel and a hidden-gem appeal.

 Over 150 Dallas-area artisans showcased in a warm, eclectic showroom.
 An extraordinary array of mediums are presented here.
 You can find some unique Texan art here.